UnionInternationalCheminsdeFer/OSDM/common-data-structures.md

 ### ReservationParameter

-ReservationParameter provide data on how to combine reservations with NRT fares, how to book reservations via the 90918-1 interface and which options a passenger has for reservation.
+ReservationParameter provide data on how to combine reservations with NRT fares, how to book reservations via the *IRS 90918-1* interface and which options a passenger has for reservation.

 | Code | Description |
 | --- | --- |